Ralph Lauren did not invent preppy America.

 Ralph Lauren still matters because he figured out how American style works once it becomes symbolic rather than local.

-He did not simply preserve prep.
+He did more than preserve prep.
 He abstracted it.
 He made it available as a national costume for ambition, ease, nostalgia, and self-invention.
 That is why the polo pony became bigger than the shirt.